JodyPutra-dev/PYTHON_PORT_LINKER/README.md

    pip install PySide6
    ```

+3. (Optional) Install Cloudflare Tunnel for internet exposure features:
+   - Download `cloudflared.exe` from https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/
+   - Add to system PATH or place in the same directory as PortLinker.py
+   - This step can be skipped if only using local port forwarding

-3. Run the application with administrator privileges:
+4. Run the application with administrator privileges:
    ```
    python PortLinker.py
    ```